rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 # Literature Review: Integrated Reinforcement Learning and Explainable AI for Climate-Adapted Generative Design of Passivhaus and Net-Zero Buildings

+This literature review synthesizes current research on generative design, reinforcement learning (RL), and explainable AI (XAI) as applied to climate-adapted, high-performance architectural design.
+It highlights key methodologies, tools, challenges, and emerging integrated workflows aiming to optimize building energy performance in line with Passivhaus and net-zero standards.

 ## 1. Overview of Climate-Adapted Generative Design

 Generative design in architecture uses algorithmic and parametric methods to automatically generate design alternatives based on defined constraints and performance goals.
 It facilitates exploration of vast design spaces while integrating environmental considerations early in the design process.